-Depending on time available, you could do just the non mathematical examples (e.g., everything that flies is a bird) or basic mathematical examples (every shape with right angles is a square).
+Depending on time available, you could do just the non-mathematical examples (e.g., everything that flies is a bird) or basic mathematical examples (every shape with right angles is a square).
 The main move in the game is to refine the conjectures as students give counterexamples.

-When the game is done, ask students if they see a connection between this game and the work we did today with Cuisenaire rods.
+When the game is done, ask students if they see a connection between this game and the work we did today with Number Rods.
 In fact, it may have been similar.
-We made a conjecture (I think the yellow rod must be worth 24) and then adjusted if it didn't fit with other facts we knew (but if that were true, the orange rod must be worth 48.
-But I know the orange rod is 50, so that can't be right.)
+We made a conjecture (I think the blue 5cm rod must be worth 24) and then adjusted if it didn't fit with other facts we knew (but if that were true, the gray 10cm rod must be worth 48.
+But I know the gray rod is 50, so that can't be right.)